sejlab/Lab_Docs/Edinburgh_Visitor_Guide.md

 * Arthur's Seat - A steep climb but great views.
 Or Calton Hill - A slightly smaller hill with an observatory and the National Monument on top.

 * Edinburgh Castle (Free, or £17) - If you do the self-guided tour, then you can walk into the castle walls before the ticket office and have a quick look.
-Otherwise, I would only pay to go if you really love this kind of thing.
+Otherwise, only pay to go if you really love this kind of thing.
 Contains the war museum and the crown jewels.

 * North Berwick - This is a nice seaside town east of Edinburgh that is easily reached by train.
 Good seafood, cute cafes & shops and a nice beach.
 There is also a hill (Berwick Law) to climb for views over the estuary.
 The nearby Bass Rock is the biggest gannet colony in the world, which you can see from the Scottish Seabird Centre (highly recommended).